PocketAppZ/QuestHaste/README.md

 ## Intro:

-QuestHaste is a small Addon for vanilla World of Warcraft (1.12), it allow fast turn in of quests, especially useful for repeatable quests (e.g. Alterac Valley quests)
+QuestHaste is a small Addon for vanilla World of Warcraft (1.12), it allows fast turn in of quests, especially useful for repeatable quests (e.g. Alterac Valley quests)

 ## Usage: